Vermont Route 5A: Route description

 VT 5A begins in the south at an intersection with US 5 in the village of West Burke.
 Both routes connect Burke with Derby, but VT 5A uses a more direct, easterly route than US 5.
 VT 5A proceeds north into Orleans County and the town of Westmore traversing through the Willoughby State Forest and along the eastern side of Lake Willoughby before intersecting with the eastern end of VT 16.

 History

 While the designation of VT 5A has changed since its initial construction, its routing and function have not.
 The entirety of modern VT 5A was first designated as New England Interstate Route 2A (NEI 2A), part of the New England road marking system that existed between 1922 and 1927.
 NEI 2A was designated as an alternate to NEI 2, a designation which covered the entirety of modern US 5.
 When the New England Interstate system was supplanted by the United States Numbered Highways, NEI 2 was designated as US 5 in 1926 and NEI 2A was redesignated as a state highway.

 Major intersections

+Scenic overviews

+Vermont Route 5A features several scenic overlooks along the eastern shore of Lake Willoughby, including at the Devil's Rock and Mount Pisgah pull-offs.
+These overlooks provide views of the lake's clear waters and the cliffs that rise on either side.